awphi/ddz/packages/lib/README.md

 TS-based library for the game Dou Di Zhu (斗地主) - a popular Chinese card game.

+Key features:

+- No dependencies - light bundle weight and minimal maitenance overhead
+- Platform-indepedent - will happily run in the browser or on serverside JS runtimes
+- Simple serializable interface - only requires the transfer of simple JSON objects between the client and server
+- Cross-game score tracking - play multiple games and keep a running tally of who owes what to who

 ## Structure

 `@ddz/lib` has two key exports: